-Major players in the cerebrospinal fluid (CSF) management devices and equipment market are B. Braun, DePuy Synthes, Integra Life Sciences, Medtronic and Sophysa.
-The global cerebrospinal fluid management (csf) devices and equipment market is expected to grow from $1.
+Major players in the cerebrospinal fluid (CSF) management devices and equipment market are B. Braun, DePuy Synthes, Integra Life Sciences, Medtronic, Sophysa, BeckerSmith Medical Inc, Möller Medical GmbH, Spiegelberg GmbH & Co.

-Implementing new and improved sensor is the latest trend in the cerebrospinal fluid devices market, this may provide the market with the much needed boost to improve its growth rate while at the same time improving quality of the diagnosis.Treatment of Hydrocephalus, which is a condition where there is excess accumulation of CSF near the brain is a very complex process with many complications.
+Implementing new and improved sensors is the latest trend in the cerebrospinal fluid devices market, this may provide the market with the much-needed boost to improve its growth rate while at the same time improving the quality of the diagnosis.Treatment of Hydrocephalus, which is a condition where there is an excess accumulation of CSF near the brain is a very complex process with many complications.

 Researchers at Northwestern believe that their latest skin sensor can greatly reduce malfunctions and the number of brain surgeries.The sensor uses body temperature readings to give information about how much cerebrospinal fluid is leaking.

-The firms have to list down any possible risks to health and measures taken by them so that the device addresses such health hazards.Apart from this a coversheet stating that the device is a class II device, a brief description of the device and summary report of what the device does and the scope of the device must be duly stated.
+The firms have to list down any possible risks to health and measures taken by them so that the device addresses such health hazards.Apart from this a cover sheet stating that the device is a class II device, a brief description of the device, and a summary report of what the device does and the scope of the device must be duly stated.